ralfspoeth/json/README.md

-it uses a copy of the list provided; that method is clever enough NOT to copy the list parameter if it can be sure that that parameter is already an immutable instance.
+it uses a copy of the list provided; that method is clever enough NOT to copy the list parameter if it can be sure that that parameter is already an immutable instance -- most notably if it has been instantiated using `List.of(...)`.
 This method also makes sure no actual `null` instance is passed in within the list of elements.
 (`JsonNull`s are acceptable of course.)